madsmtm/objc2/block-sys/README.md

 GNUStep is a bit odd, because it bundles blocks support into its Objective-C runtime.
-This means we have to link to `libobjc`, and this is done by depending on the `objc2_sys` crate.
+This means we have to link to `libobjc`, and this is done by depending on the `objc-sys` crate.
 A bit unorthodox, yes, but it works.

 Sources:
 - [`Block.h`](https://github.com/gnustep/libobjc2/blob/v2.1/objc/blocks_runtime.h)